 Patch Manager offers a centralized web interface for all patch management tasks.
 The interface includes a patch status dashboard and built-in reports.
 For example, administrators can view details about patch compliance, latest available patches, the top missing patches or a general health overview.
 They can also build custom reports to meet specific business needs.
 SolarWinds offers both subscription and perpetual licensing options for Patch Manager.
 Both types are based on the number of managed endpoints.

-SysAid Patch Management is an asset manager feature integrated into SysAid's line of IT service management software products, which includes Help Desk, ITSM and ITSM+.
+SysAid Patch Management is an asset manager feature integrated into SysAid's line of IT service management software products, which includes Help Desk, ITSM and ITSM AI.
 The patch management feature uses original equipment manufacturer (OEM) technology to provide patch management services for Windows server and desktop computers, as well as third-party applications such as Mozilla Firefox, Google Chrome, Java, RealPlayer, Skype, Mozilla Thunderbird and 7-Zip.

 The SysAid Patch Management software is a fully automated patch manager that's configurable and highly scalable.
 It uses a formal change management process to approve patch deployment and audit the patching process, which helps to ensure that patching operations are documented and that security patches and updates are properly applied.
 Administrators can also customize the Patch Management policies, and they can manually manage patches for individual assets or groups of assets.

 IT teams can use Patch Management in both on-premises and cloud environments.
 A SysAid agent collects the scan results from the OEM agent's patch and transfers them to the SysAid server through Windows Server's Remote Desktop Services.
-Patch Management is an optional component in Help Desk, ITSM and ITSM+ that requires its own annual subscription license.
+Patch Management is an optional component in Help Desk, ITSM and ITSM AI that requires its own annual subscription license.
 It can only be used for assets with active licenses.

 Syxsense is an endpoint management and security platform that combines IT administration, security vulnerability scanning and patch management into a single cloud-based system.
 Syxsense can patch Windows, macOS and Linux systems, whether on premises, connected remotely or in the cloud.
 It supports both physical and virtual environments.
 Syxsense can also patch third-party software such as Java, Google Chrome or Adobe products -- all from a single console.